What is the difference between Bufford Shoes and other shoe brands?

 Goodyear Welt shoes are more durable since sole units are easily resoleable.
 With Goodyear Welt the upper is better isolated from rain/weather conditions because of the cork insole and the way the upper is stitched using a real welt.

 The main competitive advantage is that a Goodyear Welt is a REAL SHOE.
-That is, on a BLAKE STITCHED shoe or CEMENTED SHOE, the welt that you see is FAKE...decorative.
+That is, on a BLAKE STITCHED shoe or CEMENTED SHOE, the welt that you see is IMITATION... decorative.
 99% of all the shoes worldwide have this decorative, fake welt.
 However, the welt you see on a Goodyear Welt shoe is REAL...functional.
 In other words, Goodyear Welt shoes are constructed the way shoes were produced hundreds of years ago, while BLAKE stitched shoes is the industrial (shortcut) way to produce shoes.